BoccheseGiacomo/ConvolutionalTuringMachine/README.md

 ## Current State and Future Directions

 The CTM project is in its nascent stages, with training methodologies and practical applications still under development.
 The current focus is on understanding the theoretical limits and practical capabilities of the model, particularly in training it to achieve the envisioned emergent behaviors.

+Future steps:
+-implementing a genetic algorithm for basic training -try to make it learn a task with GA alone (without reward) -running it a lot on different tasks with reward and measuring if meta learning actually emerges

 ## Installation and Usage
 The actual setup is manual: you need to clone the repo and go with your python environment.